vadimv/server-components/README.md

 ### Routing

-Initial application's state resolved during the first rendering by a specific function, provided as a parameter to the application's class ``App`` constructor.
+To resolve an initial application state from a HTTP request during the first rendering create a function like that:

 ```java
     public CompletableFuture<State> route(HttpRequest request) {